Speak up (public interest disclosure)

-10.1: All disclosures made under this policy and procedure will be treated in a sensitive and, where possible, confidential manner.
+- All disclosures made under this policy and procedure will be treated in a sensitive and, where possible, confidential manner.
 If necessary, the identity of the individual making the disclosure will be kept confidential for as long as possible, provided that this is compatible with an effective investigation.
 The investigatory process may have to reveal the identity of the individual making the disclosure and they may be requested to make a statement and/or attend an investigatory interview as part of the process.

-11.2: It should be noted that the ability to provide appropriate feedback and protect against detriment will depend on the University knowing the identity of the individual making a disclosure.
+- It should be noted that the ability to provide appropriate feedback and protect against detriment will depend on the University knowing the identity of the individual making a disclosure.

-- the employee is not making the disclosure for personal gain; and, in all the circumstances
+- they are not making the disclosure for personal gain;

-- it is reasonable for the employee to make the disclosure
+- and, in all the circumstances, it is reasonable for the individual to make the disclosure

-The employee must also:
+The individual must also: